MrFriendCS/H-CS/docs/H-CS-SDD.md

 #### Return multiple values

-Functions can return a tuple [term not part of Higher] that contains multiple values.
+Functions can return a tuple [term not part of Higher] that contains multiple values, similar to an array.
 These values can be assigned to individual variables when returned.

 ``` python
 def myData():